LeaderMalang/cordova-plugin-ftps/README.md

 ## Notice

-1. For iOS, `ftp.connect` will always succeed (even if `username` and `password` are incorrect), but it does NOT mean the later actions, e.g. `ls`... `download` will succeed too!
-So always check their `errorCallback`.
-2. Want to upload/download multiple files?
+1. Want to upload/download multiple files?
 The plugin (Android part) inits just one connection and transmits all files via it.
 If you use asychronous syntax (e.g. `foreach`) to start multiple upload/download in a short time, it may mess the transfer.
 Instead, you can try [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [async](https://github.com/caolan/async) to transmit one after one.

 ## Thanks

-- The iOS native implementing is based on [GoldRaccoon](https://github.com/albertodebortoli/GoldRaccoon).
 - The Android native implementing is based on [ftp4j](http://www.sauronsoftware.it/projects/ftp4j/) jar (LGPL).

 ## License